contrib/contrib/README.md

 # make changes
 contrib submit patch

-# contributing to Wordpress (php, svn, NOT github)
+# contributing to Wordpress (php, svn, NOT GITHUB)
 contrib http://develop.svn.wordpress.org/trunk/contrib.json
 contrib new patch
 # make changes
 contrib submit patch
 ```

-Contrib builds on a simple idea: Let's standarize and automate the contributing process.
+Contrib is built on a simple idea: Let's standarize and automate the contributing process.

 If you look at any open soure project, there's a standard set of tasks that need to happen in order to contribute.